Haixing-Hu/vue-titlecase/README.md

 ## `String.prototype.toTitleCase()`

 Converts a string instance to the titlecase form.
-Returns an new string.
+Returns a new string.

 ## `titlecase`